python/typed_ast/README.md

 This project is a near drop-in replacement for the builtin `ast` module.
 It is intended to be bug-for-bug compatible and behave identically, except for the presence of a few additional fields on the returned classes and a few additional optional arguments to the `parse` call.
 From time to time we may backport important bug fixes from upstream.
-Therefore, `typed_ast` will not accept most all bugfixes for bugs in `ast`.
+Therefore, `typed_ast` will not accept most bugfixes for bugs in `ast`.
 Before a bug fix is considered, it must be merged upstream first.
 In other words, we only will take select backports from the upstream ast module.
 To avoid feature bloat, any new features for `typed_ast` should have the potential to be broadly useful and not be built just for one niche usecase or in a manner such that only one project can use them.

 ## Submodules
 ### ast3
 The `ast3` parser produces the AST from the latest version of Python 3 (currently Python 3.6).
 When new versions of Python 3 are released, it will be updated to match any changes in their AST.
 (For rationale and technical details, see [here](update_process.md).)
 The AST it currently produces is described in [ast3/Parser/Python.asdl](ast3/Parser/Python.asdl).
 If you wish to limit parsing to older versions of Python 3, `ast3` can be configured to to give a SyntaxError for new syntax features introduced beyond a given Python version.
 For more information, see the module docstring in [typed\_ast/ast3.py](typed_ast/ast3.py).

 ### ast27